MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 If you installed Machine Learning Server on Windows Server 2012 R2 or Windows Server 2016, [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization):

 1. Open an Adminstrator command prompt.
-2. Enter the following command to configure the server: `as ml admin bootstrap`
+2. Enter the following command to configure the server: `az ml admin bootstrap`

   ![CLI screenshot](./media/machine-learning-server-windows-install/cli-onebox.png)